Rays vs. Royals: Betting Trends, Records ATS, Home/Road Splits

 Rays Betting Records & Stats

-- The Rays have won 48 of the 67 games they were favored on the moneyline this season (71.6%).
+- The Rays have won 48 of the 68 games they were listed as the moneyline favorite this season (70.6%).

-- Tampa Bay has a record of 7-1 when playing as moneyline favorites with odds of -275 or shorter (87.5% winning percentage).
+- When it has played as moneyline favorites with odds of -250 or shorter, Tampa Bay has a 9-3 record (winning 75% of its games).

-- The Rays have an implied moneyline win probability of 73.3% in this game.
+- Based on this matchup's moneyline, the Rays have an implied win probability of 71.4%.

-- Tampa Bay has had an over/under set by bookmakers 79 times, and have combined with opponents to go over the total in 45 of those games (45-30-4).
+- In the 80 games in which oddsmakers have set an over/under for Tampa Bay, it has combined with opponents to go over the total 46 times (46-30-4).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!